Account-Link/teleport-gramine-rs/README.md

 The core technology backing teleport is TEEs.
 Our idea is based on a series of work on secure account delegation (https://eprint.iacr.org/2018/160 ) and one-time programs (https://iacr.org/archive/crypto2008/51570039/51570039.pdf).
 Read about our approach here (tinyurl.com/web2enc).

-## What does the TEE provide in Teleport.Best?
+## What does the TEE provide in Teleport?

 The TEE is accomplishing two things for us: